 As if all the above wasn't humiliating enough, aliens also are viewed as (or view themselves as) morally stronger than weak-principled humans who do such unthinkable things as murder, rape, pillage and hate.
-Thus, they have the ethical imperative to put us all on trial for our crimes if they so desire.
+Thus, they have the ethical imperative to put them all on trial for their crimes if they so desire.
 Apparently, humans are the ONLY sentient race in the whole universe who've ever killed one of their own kind in anger; nobody ever questions this.

 Point any of this out in the presence of the hero, though, and you're likely to get yourself a Patrick Stewart Speech.
 Sometimes the speech is justified; often even the physically superior aliens will admit that Humans Are Special for having accomplished so much with so little.

-On the other hand, sometimes our "inferiority" isn't necessarily a bad thing.
+On the other hand, sometimes human "inferiority" isn't necessarily a bad thing.
 While humans might lack the strengths of the aliens in question, they might also lack its weaknesses.
 More than anything, humans are adaptable, oftentimes moreso than the supposedly "superior" races.
 Unless you take into account that many of these weaknesses are usually very rare, while they can bathe in stuff that can kill humans in seconds.

 Not to be confused with Earthlings.